 Don’t Take Too Many Clients

 Just because you need the money, that doesn’t mean you should take on more clients than you can handle.
 If you can only handle one at a time, then so be it.
 If you can do two or three, then that’s great.
 If you’re starting to get more requests from potential clients, it may be time to switch to part-time with your day job.
 You can start to slowly adjust your schedule as you get more work.
-Just be sure the work is guaranteed.
+Just be sure the work is ensured.

 Go Full-time